 Three killed in stabbing attack in Scottish city of Glasgow -BBC

-Three people were killed in a stabbing attack in the Scottish city of Glasgow on Friday and the suspect was shot by police, British media reported.
+Three people were killed in a stabbing attack in the Scottish city of Glasgow on Friday, British media reported on Friday, with police saying a suspect had been shot and an officer injured.

-"It is believed three people have died after being stabbed in the stairwell of a hotel," the public broadcaster BBC said.
-Scottish police said the suspect had been shot.
-An eyewitness told Sky News she had seen several people covered in blood being treated by emergency services, and armed police on the scene, at around 1:15 p.m.
+An eyewitness told Sky News she had seen several people covered in blood being treated by emergency services after an incident at a city centre hotel, and armed police on the scene, at around 1:15 p.m.
 (1215 GMT).
-Sky said there were fatalities.

-"A police officer has been stabbed," the Scottish Police Federation said.
-Greater Glasgow Police said emergency services were dealing with an incident on West George Street in the centre of Glasgow.

-"The situation is contained at this time and there is no danger to the general public," police said.
+"It is believed three people have died after being stabbed in the stairwell of a hotel," the BBC reported.

+Police Scotland Assistant Chief Constable Steve Johnson said the incident had been contained and there was no wider risk to the public.
+"Armed police officers attended the incident and I can confirm that a male suspect was shot by an armed officer," he said.

+"I would like to reassure the public that at this time we are not looking for anyone else in relation to this incident.
+I can also confirm that a police officer was injured while dealing with the incident, and that officer is receiving treatment in hospital."
+The Scottish Police Federation said the officer had been stabbed.

+Prime Minister Boris Johnson said he was "deeply saddened by the terrible incident in Glasgow".
 Last week, three people died in the southern English town of Reading when a man wielding a five-inch knife went on the rampage in a park.
 Police said they were treating that incident as terrorism.

 ALSO READ